 Still wearing his school uniform, the young ultranationalist smiled as police hauled him away.

-Yamaguchi had been a member of the Great Japan Patriotic Society — an extreme right-wing group that vehemently opposed both Communism and Westernization.
-Approximately 100 members of the organization had attended the debate and could be heard heckling Asanuma throughout his speech.
+Yamaguchi had been a member of the Great Japan Patriotic Society — an uyoku dantai not unlike the one that Inejiro Asanuma himself had once belonged to.
+But Yamaguchi vehemently opposed both communism and Westernization.
+Approximately 100 members of his organization had attended the debate and could be heard heckling Asanuma throughout his speech.

 During the resulting unrest, 60 students and 22 policemen were injured.

 Socialists were quick to characterize Yamaguchi as a “cat’s paw of monopolistic capitalist forces.”